amin8179/Impact-of-oscilllation-on-decision-making/README.md

-**6. movingAverage.m (​(movingAverage))**
-This file defines the movingAverage function, which calculates the moving average of the input data over a specified window size.
-It smooths the data for easier trend analysis during classification of trials.

-Inputs:

-data: The input data vector.
-windowSize: Size of the moving average window.
-Outputs:

-mav: The moving average of the input data.

 How to Run the Simulations
 Ensure all files are in the same directory.
 Edit simulation parameters in main_A.m or main_B.m to fit your needs.
 Modify variables like num_trials, fs, a_values, and phi to explore different setups.
 Run main_A.m or main_B.m from the MATLAB environment to execute the simulations.
 The script will automatically call fsm_A.m or fsm_B.m to handle the trial-by-trial simulations.
-Analyze outputs: After running, the reaction times, accuracy metrics, and other outputs will be stored in the specified variables for further analysis.
+Analyze outputs: After running, the decision times, accuracy metrics, and other outputs will be stored in the specified variables for further analysis.